mrigankpawagi/ghAIstwriter/README.md

     my_function(*args)
 ```

+The `generate_strategy` function throws a `ValueError` if it is unable to generate a strategy and so it is advisable to wrap it in a `try-except` block.
+As such, `generate_strategy` attempts automatic repair through iterative feedback to the underlying model, with a maximum of 5 iterations by default (this can be changed by setting the optional `retry_budget` argument).
+It tries to fix syntax errors caused by missing closing parentheses, and checks for syntax and well-formedness of the returned strategy.

 Note that the function description may be a natural language specification, function signature and docstring, the entire function body, or any combination of these.
 It is recommended that the arguments of the function are clearly described.

 The `generate_strategy` function also accepts an optional `return_raw` argument, which, if set to `True`, makes the function return a string representating Python code that builds up the strategy-tuple.
 This is available only for advanced usage and will usually not be required.
+This will bypass some of the checks for validity of the returned strategy and so may not always work as expected.